mustafah99/Bowling-Scoreboard-Calculator---React-Redux/README.md

 ## How to Run Locally

-To run this project, clone the repository through Git or download the ZIP file provided then open up in a separate Terminal or with Visual Studio Code Integrated Terminal and run:
+To run this project, clone the repository through Git or download the ZIP file provided then open up in a separate Terminal or with Visual Studio Code Integrated Terminal and run two commands separately, one for the source code and one for the server:

+For Source Code:
 `npm run start`

+For Server:
+`npm run server`

 `Note: Node.js is required on machine to run NPM Commands in Terminal. `